 Training at the Medical Centre

 GP Registrars: We are accredited as a training practice.
 A Registrar is a qualified doctor undertaking further training to become a GP.
 Their previous work has been mainly in hospital.
 You may be asked if your consultation with the GP Registrar can be videotaped.
 Videotaping will only be done if you give us

 Medical Students: Twice a year we have 2 medical students in their last year at Medical School who spend a month with us to learn more about general practice.
 They also see patients but only with your consent.

 PO Box 16738

 0300 311 22 33

 He is responsible for the smooth running of the practice and ensures that you make the best use of our services.
 You should contact him about any difficulties you have.
 He deals with our in-house patients’ complaints procedure.

-Reception Staff: Caroline Gardner, Anne Marriott, Bea Slater, Gill Tuke, Jan Gough, Angela Arch, and Trisha Stokes
+Reception Staff: Caroline Gardner, Anne Marriott, Bea Slater, Gill Tuke, Angela Arch and Trisha Stokes

 Secretary: Nikki Yeoman.